acje/quality-attributes/README.md

 previously working version.

 ---
-notes on firesmith
+#### Notes on Firesmith Taxonomy
 * has notion of developer and user stakeholders, not owner. "developer" seems like å less accurate definition than provider, as i lacks the notion of operations or SRE.
-* the usage oriented quality factor "correctness" has a sub factor "currency" which definition is resembling the C in CAP theorem, Consistency, or degree of consistency.
+* the usage-oriented quality factor "correctness" has a sub factor "currency" which definition is resembling the C in CAP theorem, Consistency, or degree of consistency.
 Eventual consistency.
 This indicates that Partition tolerance should be considered as a quality attribute, at least for a distributed system.
-The availability definition in CAP seems much more spesific than the definitions common in other models.
+The availability definition in CAP seems much more specific than the definitions common in other models.
 * configurability.
 Does versioning fit here?
-* dependability, as a top level description above availability is interesting. can it include the notion of anti-fragility and it's requirement, diversity?
+* dependability, as a top-level description above availability is interesting. can it include the notion of anti-fragility and its requirement, diversity?

 ---